Groucho Marx: Death

-Marx was hospitalized at Cedars-Sinai Medical Center with pneumonia on June 22, 1977 and died there nearly two months later at the age of 86 on August 19, four months after Gummo's death.
-Media coverage of Groucho's death and legacy was overshadowed by the sudden death of Elvis Presley three days previously.
+On June 22, 1977, Marx was hospitalized at Cedars-Sinai Medical Center with pneumonia.
+He died there nearly two months later on August 19, at the age of 86, four months after Gummo's death.
+News reports of Groucho's death and legacy were largely overshadowed by the extensive media coverage of the unexpected death of Elvis Presley, three days earlier.

-His body was cremated and the ashes are interred in the Eden Memorial Park Cemetery in Los Angeles.
+Marx's body was cremated and the ashes are interred in the Eden Memorial Park Cemetery in Los Angeles.
 He was survived by his three children and younger brother Zeppo, who outlived him by two years.
 His gravestone bears no epitaph but in one of his last interviews he suggested one: "Excuse me, I can't stand up."

 Litigation over his estate lasted into the 1980s.
-Eventually, his three children were awarded the bulk of the estate and Erin Fleming, his companion during his final years, was ordered to repay $472,000.
+Eventually, his three children were awarded the bulk of the estate, while Erin Fleming, his companion during his final years, was ordered to repay $472,000.

 Legacy

 Groucho Marx was considered the most recognizable of the Marx Brothers.
 Groucho-like characters and references have appeared in popular culture both during and after his life, some aimed at audiences who may never have seen a Marx Brothers movie.
 Marx's trademark eyeglasses, nose, mustache, and cigar have become icons of comedy—glasses with fake noses and mustaches (referred to as "Groucho glasses", "nose-glasses," and other names) are sold by novelty and costume shops around the world.

 The cover of The Firesign Theatre's 1969 album, How Can You Be in Two Places at Once When You're Not Anywhere at All, subtitled All Hail Marx and Lennon, features images of Groucho Marx and John Lennon.

 Nat Perrin, close friend of Groucho Marx and writer of several Marx Brothers films, inspired John Astin's portrayal of Gomez Addams on the 1960s TV series The Addams Family with similarly thick mustache, eyebrows, sardonic remarks, backward logic, and ever-present cigar (pulled from his breast pocket already lit).

 Minnie's Boys, a 1970 Broadway musical, focused on the younger years of Marx (played by Lewis J. Stadlen), his brothers, and his mother (played by Shelley Winters).
 Marx received credit as the show's advisor and appeared on The Dick Cavett Show to promote the production.

-In 1972, at Cannes, Marx was made a Commander in the French Ordre des Arts et des Lettres, an honour he was very proud of.
-In a TV episode of MASH titled: "Yankee Doodle Doctor" Hawkeye Pierce (Alan Alda) portrays Marx in a parody movie along with Trapper John (Wayne Rogers) portraying Harpo Marx.
+In 1972, at Cannes, Marx was made a Commander in the French Ordre des Arts et des Lettres, an honor he was very proud of.

 A meeting with Elton John led to a press photo of Marx pointing both of his index fingers and thumbs at Elton like revolvers.
 John's spontaneous response of holding up his hands and replying, "Don't shoot me!
 I'm only the piano player!" was so amusing that Elton John reused it as the title of a 1973 album.
 An added Marx homage was that a poster for the Marx Brothers' movie Go West was included on the cover art.